-The former Soviet Union which had subjugated ethnic and religious communities in various provinces and regions through its military, disintegrated in 1991.
+The former Soviet Union which had subjugated ethnic and religious communities in various provinces and regions through its military disintegrated in 1991.
 Even, its nuclear weapons could not save its collapse.
-One of the major causes of the disintegration of the former Russian Empire was that its greater defence expenditures exceeded to the maximum, resulting in economic crises inside the country.
-In this regard, about a prolonged war in Afghanistan, the former President Gorbachev had declared it as the “bleeding wound.”
-While learning no lesson, in one way or the other, the US has been acting upon the similar policies which led to the demise of the Soviet Union.
+One of the major causes of the disintegration of the former Russian Empire was that its greater defense expenditures exceeded the maximum, resulting in economic crises inside the country.
+In this regard, about a prolonged war in Afghanistan, former President Gorbachev had declared it as the “bleeding wound.”
+While learning no lesson, in one way or the other, the US has been acting upon similar policies which led to the demise of the Soviet Union.

-Post-Napoleonic era in Europe proves that it is not possible to suppress the wars of liberation through military terrorism.
-In that context, Prince Metternich, emperor of the Austro-Hungarian Empire did what he could by subjugating the alien peoples by employing every possible techniques of state terrorism.
-According to Indian historian, Mahahin, Matternich had to admit that he was fighting for a useless cause, and the empire disintegrated, resulting in the independence of Italy, Bulgaria and other states whose secret societies had been waging wars of liberation.
-In the recent past, despite the employment of unlimited atrocities by the President Milosevic, collapse of the former Yugoslavia could not be stopped.
+The post-Napoleonic era in Europe proves that it is not possible to suppress the wars of liberation through military terrorism.
+In that context, Prince Metternich, emperor of the Austro-Hungarian Empire did what he could by subjugating the alien peoples by employing every possible technique of state terrorism.
+According to Indian historian, Mahahin, Metternich had to admit that he was fighting for a useless cause, and the empire disintegrated, resulting in the independence of Italy, Bulgaria and other states whose secret societies had been waging wars of liberation.
+In the recent past, despite the employment of unlimited atrocities by President Milosevic, the collapse of the former Yugoslavia could not be stopped.

 Various sources such as the Congressional Research Service and Harvard’s Kennedy School of Government (May 2015) state, “In the last 13 years, the United States has spent a total of $1.6 trillion financing military operations in Iraq, Afghanistan, and other theaters of the global war on terror.
 The U.S. government’s massive spending sum includes the cost of military operations, the training of security forces in Afghanistan and Iraq, reconstruction, weapons maintenance, base support, foreign aid, embassy costs, and veterans’ health care…the decade-long wars in the Middle East would eventually cost American taxpayers as much as $6 trillion…training and equipment for Iraqi and Syrian opposition forces” will further increase the US cost of war…the true cost of the War on Terror also added to the lost jobs that could have been created with those funds.
 Every $1 billion spent on defense creates 8,555 jobs and adds $565 million to the economy…another major share of the long-term costs of the wars comes from paying off trillions of dollars in debt incurred as the U.S. government failed to include their cost in annual budgets and simultaneously implemented sweeping tax cuts for the rich.”